Statutory Parental Bereavement Pay - entitlement

 • Notice requirements for taking the leave will be flexible, to allow for short notice

-• If an employee loses more than one child, they may take a separate period of leave for each child if they wish
+• If an employee loses more than one child, they can take a separate period of leave for each child if they wish

 Can't calculate the AWE